Pontlliw: Transport

 The lack of public transport means that the most common way to access the village is by car.
 The A48 runs through the village.
-And the M4 motorway - which goes from Llanedi, Carmarthenshire, in the west, to London, eastward, is 1.5 miles away.
+And the M4 motorway – which goes from Llanedi, Carmarthenshire, in the west, to London, eastward, is 1.5 miles away.

 Sport

-The village has one sports team - Pontlliw Football Club.
+The village has one sports team – Pontlliw Football Club.
 The team plays its home games at Pontlliw Park.
 Its home kit colour is green and the team plays in the Carmathenshire League Premier Division.

+Pontlliw defeated Seaside FC on 3 May 2023 to lift the TG Davies Cup for the first time.
+Pontlliw then claimed their first ever Premier League title on 9 May 2023 after defeating Gorseinon 6–1 at Pontlliw Park.

+Pontlliw Reserve Team and Third Team also had a successful season.
+The Reserve Team won the Carmarthen League – Reserve Division One while the Third Team won the Carmarthen League Reserve Division Three title in their first season.